Explore Arial Island Wildlife Sanctuary – Complete Travel Guide

 Local Cuisine

 Visiting the Andamans offers a chance to taste fresh seafood, island-style cooking, and influences from mainland India as well as Southeast Asia.
-Here are a few things to try:

 Safety and Travel Tips